jessicading/mergeomics/README.md

 ```

 #### MSEA Script for TWAS, PWAS, MWAS Enrichment
-If markers are already functional genes, then a marker to gene mapping file is not needed.
+If markers are genes, then a marker to gene mapping file is not needed.
 If no marker to gene mapping file is provided, TWAS/PWAS/MWAS enrichment will be assumed and the appropriate parameters will be set.

 ```R
 # source functions or load library